mkubik/HRTCloudDemo.github.io/index.markdown

 # {{ page.title }}

-to the _IBM Cloud_ Workshop at Hochschule Reutlingen.
+to the _IBM Cloud_ Meetup at University of Stuttgart.

 ## Labs